Rance Tidal Power Station: Environmental impact

 The barrage has caused progressive silting of the Rance ecosystem.
 Sand-eels and plaice have disappeared, though sea bass and cuttlefish have returned to the river.
 By definition, tides still flow in the estuary and the operator, EDF, endeavours to adjust their level to minimize the biological impact.

 Tourist attraction

+A tourist facility at the dam is open to visitors.
 The facility attracted approximately 40,000 visitors in 2011.
 A lock for navigation at the west end of the dam allows the passage of 1,600-tonne vessels between the English Channel and the Rance.
 Departmental road 168 crosses the dam and allows vehicles to travel between Dinard and Saint-Malo.
 There is a drawbridge where the road crosses the lock which is raised to allow larger vessels to pass.
 The Rance estuary is the first part of the inland waterway from the English Channel to the Bay of Biscay via the Canal d'Ille-et-Rance and the river Vilaine.